wmluke/grunt-inline-angular-templates/README.md

 Type: `String`
 Default value: Grunt working folder

-Relative folder
+ID of the <script> tag will be relative to this folder

 #### options.prefix
 Type: `String`
 Default value: `''`

-ID url prefix
+Prefix path to the ID

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).